mcpython4-coding/Documentation/tools/installer.md

     This project is not official by mojang and does not relate to it.

-    installation code for setting up your python
+    Installation code for setting up your python
+    Does some magic for stripped builds

+    variable home

         variable home